PonderLM-2: Pretraining LLM with Latent Thoughts in Continuous Space: Methodology

-While inference is sequential, a purely autoregressive training procedure is computationally infeasible for long sequences (e.g., $T=2048$), as it would require thousands of separate forward passes.
-To address this, we employ the \textbf{Jacobi iteration} to approximate the true autoregressive hidden states, which allows for parallel training (\autoref{fig:latentlm_train_fig}).
-The goal is to find a set of “fixed-point” hidden states $\mathbf{H}^* = [\mathbf{h}_1^*, \dots, \mathbf{h}_T^*]$ that are the output of the model when they are also part of the input.
+As illustrated in~\autoref{fig:latentlm_infer_fig}, our inference introduces a recurrent feedback mechanism: after computing the last-layer hidden state at step $i$, we feed it back as the input embedding for generating step $i{+}1$.
+This induces an explicit left-to-right dependency (\autoref{fig:latentlm_infer_fig}, right): due to causal attention, computing $\mathbf{h}_i$ depends on the already-computed prefix states $\{\mathbf{h}_j\}_{j<i}$, so a naive token-wise unrolling would require $\mathbf{h}_1 \rightarrow \mathbf{h}_2 \rightarrow \cdots \rightarrow \mathbf{h}_T$, i.e., $T$ sequential forward passes for a length-$T$ sequence.
+Such a purely sequential training procedure is computationally infeasible for long contexts (e.g., $T{=}2048$).
+To enable efficient \emph{parallel} training while remaining consistent with sequential inference, we approximate these autoregressive hidden states via \textbf{Jacobi iteration}, which refines all positions in parallel for a small number of rounds (\autoref{fig:latentlm_train_fig}).
+The goal is to find a set of fixed-point hidden states $\mathbf{H}^* = [\mathbf{h}_1^*, \dots, \mathbf{h}_T^*]$ that satisfy a self-consistency condition: they are provided as part of the input and reproduced by the model as outputs.
 We solve for these states iteratively as follows: